Calbabreaker/yacpm/README.md

 }
 ```

-Setting `BUILD_SHARED_LIBS` variable to true will build the library dynamically
+Setting `BUILD_SHARED_LIBS` variable to true will link the library dynamically
-or setting it globally will build all libraries dynamically.
+or setting it globally will link all the libraries libraries dynamically.

 There might also be a README.md in the packages remote directory that contains
 notes on the package.